-The reason for the phenomenal growth of OTT in less than a decade is twofold: First, there is increased accessibility created by greater broadband rollout, improved internet speeds, and high performing consumer electronics (CE) devices capable of utilizing OTT video technology.
+The reason for the phenomenal advancements of OTT video technology in less than a decade is twofold: First, there is increased accessibility created by greater broadband rollout, improved internet speeds, and high performing consumer electronics (CE) devices capable of utilizing OTT video technology.
 Second, the streaming industry’s advances in how they provide their services have hugely improved customer user experience (UX).
 In general the OTT video streaming industry now offers better content recommendations by using improved customer data analysis (which started in 2006 when Netflix offered its famous $1 million prize to developers).

 Understandably, with the huge growth of OTT video streaming, the competitive dynamics of the OTT vs pay TV battle have changed greatly.
 The most obvious losers due to these shifts in content consumption are traditional broadcasters and cable TV operators whose subscribers are deserting because of high prices and lack of comparable choices.
 This phenomenon known as “cord-cutting” has led to drastic changes in the broadcasting market.
 Nearly half of US 22-45-year-olds don’t watch traditional TV at all and it’s estimated that 22 million households will quit satellite and cable TV providers by the end of 2019.

 Cord-cutting is also influencing where marketers spend their ad dollars.
 Traditional broadcasters’ total share of ad spend is expected to decrease dramatically by almost 20% over the next few years from 36% in 2016 to 29% in 2021.

-These trends in video streaming growth have also decreased the capacity of the traditional content production powerhouses to dominate the creative landscape.
+These trends in video streaming growth have also challenged the traditional content production powerhouses to dominate the creative landscape.
 This was exemplified by director Martin Scorsese with his $200 million movie, “The Irishman.”
 According to Scorsese, “Places we would have gone to for funding in the past were no longer viable.
 Then we started talking to Netflix.”